-Inquiry (4, FaSp) Examination of the scientific process: what constitutes science; evolution of ideas about the nature of space, time, matter, and complexity; paradigm shifts in matter, and complexity; paradigm shifts in the biological and earth sciences.
+Inquiry (4, FaSp) Examination of the scientific process: what constitutes science; evolution of ideas about the nature of space, time, matter, and complexity; paradigm shifts in the biological and earth sciences.
 Lecture, 3 hours; laboratory, 2 hours.
 Not available for major credit to earth or geological sciences majors.